Binary

 The _binary module is a protocol extension of PSYC and the routing layer MMP.
 It allows the message body to carry any information, even if that would normally conflict with the protocol syntax.

-Independently from body length there is also a _length module which negotiates for transparent variables.
+Independently from body length there is also a _length module which negotiates for opaque variables.

 Knowing length in advance is generally good, see Framing.